 Many of those with a drinking problem act differently when it comes to over-consuming alcohol.
 In a normal state, an individual may be nice, calm, and collected.
 However, because alcohol affects an individual’s ability to think normally and rationally, their behavior may drastically change.

 Psychologically, an individual who is an alcoholic can suffer from fear, delirium, and a sense of being unwanted or unloved.
 When an individual has a drinking problem, others around them may seem judgmental towards their addiction.
 Alcoholics often don’t think they are hurting anyone besides themselves.
 Unfortunately, alcohol abuse does emotionally hurt others who are close to the alcoholic.
+Our outpatient addiction treatment center in LA can help.

 We understand that it can be overwhelming to make the decision to get help for substance abuse.
 The caring team at Silicon Beach Treatment Center is standing by ready to help you begin your journey.